 Introduction

 Food has been essential to human civilization since ancient times as have preparation and preservation methods.
-As production of food that is convenient and wholesome and safe increases, so does need of effective preservation techniques of food (Kaur, 2016).
+As food production that is convenient and wholesome and safe increases, so does need for effective preservation techniques of food (Kaur, 2016).
 Minimizing food waste is a key best practice for both economy and ecology.
 Therefore, methods to keep food usable longer and ensure its quality need to be applied.”
-Processes for the preservation of food, such as drying, canning and freezing, may yield inferior products than from the raw state (Ramya and jain, 2017).
+Processes for food preservation, such as drying, canning and freezing, may yield inferior products than from the raw state (Ramya and Jain, 2017).
 Most common method in food industry for this is the removal of moisture from food during drying and dehydration process (Mari et al., 2024).
 The advantages of food dehydration include: a substantial decrease in food weight and volume; lower costs for transport, distribution and storage; an ease of use as consumer products; the preservation of taste, smell and nutritional value; fast hydration and good organoleptic characteristics (Reyes et al., 2024).
 Dehydration is an important unit operation in the food industries.
-It works by removing the water from the food to prolong shelf space or for its transported in an easier way (Ramya and jain, 2017).
-Drying is defined as the removal of water from an object, which can be achieved through several different methods, each with slight convenience advantages depending on the context (Sanchez et al., 2020).
+It works by removing the water from the food to prolong shelf space or for its transported easier (Ramya and Jain, 2017).
+Drying is defined as removing water from an object, which can be achieved through several different methods, each with slight convenience advantages depending on the context (Sanchez et al., 2020).

 There are many methods of dehydration but osmotic dehydration is being used since ancient times.
 Osmotic dehydration is often used as a preservation method for fruits and vegetables.
 It is a simple process which enables the preservation of tropical fruits and vegetables like banana, sapota, pineapple, mango and leafy greens in the original qualities they possessed in raw forms (Gonzalez-Perez et al., 2021).
 Water molecules make their way from low concentration inside the food to a high one, and through this process, moisture is removed from the food matrix.
 Salting is a process where items are immersed in a salt or sugar solution at ambient or modified ambient conditions to reduce water content before any further processing is performed (Giannakourou et al., 2020).
 It uses less energy than the air or vacuum drying methods and can be performed at low or ambient temperatures.
 It can serve as an asset to the food processing industry by upholding the quality and safety of the food supply (Corrêa et al., 2021).